cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * The videogame Heaven's Gate involves learning a language entirely from written text.
 * Can a I frame my audio problem as a computer vision problem?
 * Can I frame my language model learning as a reinforcement learning problem? "ask smart questions to give me a correct grammar".
+* TODO: https://github.com/masakhane-io/masakhane-mt/blob/master/MT4LRL.md has a lot of interesting items, broken down into different scenarios based on what data is available.
+* TODO: look more into Apertium, which is a good way to start a RBMT project up. https://apertium.org/index.eng.html